ntampellini/TSCoDe/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 </div>
+TSCoDe is the first  State Conformational Docker.
+Systematically generate poses for bimolecular and trimolecular transition states.
+Support for open and cyclical transition states, exploring all regiosomeric and stereoisomeric poses.

-  TSCoDe is a program written mostly in Python, with some libraries optionally boosted via Cython.
-It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the ASE environment
+TSCoDe is written mostly in Python, with some libraries optionally boosted via Cython.
+It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures

 ## What the program can do (well)
 ## What the program can do (sometimes)
 ## What the program cannot do
 ## Usage

 ### Input formatting
 The program is